FabricMC/fabric-docs/develop/mixins/bytecode.md

 ## Common Bytecode Patterns {#common-bytecode-patterns}

 Here's a reference for the most common bytecode instructions and patterns you'll encounter while developing mixins.
-For a full advanced list of instructions, check out the [List of Java bytecode instructions on Wikipedia](https://en.wikipedia.org/wiki/List_of_Java_bytecode_instructions).
+For a full advanced list of instructions, check out the [List of JVM bytecode instructions on Wikipedia](https://en.wikipedia.org/wiki/List_of_JVM_bytecode_instructions).

 ### Constants {#constant-instructions}